TM Hughes & Son Electrical Services install, repair and replace all types of lighting in Basildon and the surrounding areas.

 - What is the size of the room?

 - What time of day is the room used?

 - What permanent fixtures are present?

-- What are special features in the room?
+- What are the special features of the room?

 - What are the decoration and colours?